-3.1 GENERIC MEDICINAL PRODUCTS
+3.1 Generic medicinal products

 The approval of any pharmaceutical product to be placed on the market requires an evaluation of the quality, safety and efficacy of the product, conducted by the relevant regulatory authorities.
 For new medicines, this evaluation is in large part determined through pre-clinical and clinical research and trials.
-For generic medicines, the quality, safety and efficacy is assessed on the basis of evidence of therapeutic equivalence and interchangeability with originator products through bioequivalence or other appropriate scientific studies.
-One reason clinical trials are not repeated is the ethical implications: the manufacture of generic medicines avoids the unethical duplication of clinical trials.
+For generic medicines, quality, safety and efficacy is assessed on the basis of evidence of therapeutic equivalence and interchangeability with originator products through bioequivalence or other appropriate scientific studies.
+Clinical trials are not repeated in order to avoid unethical duplication.